NAFE's ETHICS STATEMENT

 Forensic economics is the scientific discipline that applies economic theories and methods to matters within a legal framework.
 Forensic economics covers, but is not limited to:

-When providing expert opinion for use as evidence by the trier of fact, a NAFE member pledges, as a condition of membership, adherence to the following:
+When providing expert opinion, a NAFE member pledges, as a condition of membership, adherence to the following:

 1. Engagement

-Practitioners of forensic economics should decline involvement in any litigation when they are asked to assume invalid representations of fact or alter their methodologies without foundation or compelling analytical reason.
+Practitioners of forensic economics should decline involvement in any litigation when asked to assume invalid representations of fact or alter methodologies without foundation or compelling analytical reason.
+Practitioners of forensic economics should work with a client to avoid any existing or potential conflicts of interest.

 2. Compensation